project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 (df.abs()**2).plot(title="Probabilities $|\psi|^2$     (Fig 2)", ax=axes[1]);
 ```

-Just as in the previous tutorial, we see Rabi oscillations in the probability because |+> and |-> are not stationary states.
+Just as in the previous tutorial (see Figs 3 & 4), we see Rabi oscillations in the probability because |+> and |-> are not stationary states.
 The behaviour is again like $\cos^2(\Omega t/2)$, but somewhat modified by the perturbation.

 1. The period of oscillations has gone from 31 to about 14 (recall, we have kept A the same)
 2. Instead of a complete osciallation from 0 to 1 of both states, we see that we are more likely to find the state as |+>.